feedhenry/mobile-security/projects/client-certificate-authentication.md

 * Distribute the client certificate

-  To make it easier to distribute the client cert, we convert it to PKCS12 format first:
+  To make it easier to distribute the client cert, we convert it to PKCS12 format first (password should be `changeit`):

   ```
   cd ./projects/certs